SageSimulations/Sage/README.md

  * Paid Support & training are also available.

 **Development environment:**
-* You will need Visual Studio 2015 (Community Edition or better)
+* You will need Visual Studio 2015 (Community Edition) or better/more recent.

 **Obtain the code:**
  * The code repository is [on GitHub](https://github.com/peterbosch/Sage).